NeLLi-team/moducomp/README.md

 # `moducomp`: metabolic module completeness of genomes and metabolic complementarity in microbiomes

 `moducomp` is a bioinformatics pipeline designed to identify and analyze metabolic module completeness and complementarity in microbial communities.
-It processes genomic data (protein sequences in FAA format) to map KEGG Orthology (KO) terms to KEGG modules, calculates module completeness for individual genomes and combinations of genomes within a microbiomes, specifically reports potential complementary relationships where a metabolic module is 100% complete in a combination of N genomes but not in any individual member or smaller subset.
+It processes genomic data (protein sequences in FAA format) to map KEGG Orthology (KO) terms to KEGG modules, calculates module completeness for individual genomes and combinations of genomes within a microbiome, specifically reports potential complementary relationships where a metabolic module is 100% complete in a combination of N genomes but not in any individual member or smaller subset.

 ## Features

 - Annotation of protein sequences using [`eggNOG-mapper`](https://github.com/eggnogdb/eggnog-mapper) to obtain KO terms.
-- Mapping of KOs to KEGG metabolic modules based on [`kegg-pathways-completeness-tool`](https://github.com/EBI-Metagenomics/kegg-pathways-completeness-tool]) to obtain metabolic module completeness.
+- Mapping of KOs to KEGG metabolic modules based on [`kegg-pathways-completeness-tool`](https://github.com/EBI-Metagenomics/kegg-pathways-completeness-tool) to obtain metabolic module completeness.
 - **Parallel processing support** for faster KPCT (KEGG Pathways Completeness Tool) analysis with automatic chunking and checkpointing.
 - Reporting of module completeness for individual genomes.
 - Calculation of module completeness for N-member genome combinations.